johannessarpola/go-chunker/README.md

 ## Overview

-The Chunk Processor is a Go-based tool designed to split large input files or directories into smaller chunks based on the number of rows.
-This is particularly useful for processing large datasets in a manageable way.
-The tool supports both directory and file inputs and outputs the chunks to a specified directory.
-Additionally, it generates a meta JSON file for each output chunk, providing detailed information about the chunk.
+The chunker with Go is designed to split large input files or directories into smaller chunks based on the number of rows.
+This is particularly useful for splitting up larger data sets into smaller chunks.

 ## Installation